 - For Men:

 - Slacks or professional long pants such as khakis must be worn.

-- o Shirts must be neatly pressed and have collars.
+- Shirts must be neatly pressed and have collars.

-- o Scrubs may be worn as an alternative (see below for standards).
+- Scrubs may be worn as an alternative (see below for standards).

 - For Women

-- o Dresses and skirts must approximate or fall below the knees.
+- Dresses and skirts must approximate or fall below the knees.

-- o Pants, if worn, must be dress pants.
+- Pants, if worn, must be dress pants.

-- o Tops must be modest.
+- Tops must be modest.

-- o Scrubs may be worn as an alternative (see below for standards).
+- Scrubs may be worn as an alternative (see below for standards).

 - Shoes must be clean and in good repair.

 - Scrubs

-- o Scrubs must be neat, clean, and professional in appearance.
+- Scrubs must be neat, clean, and professional in appearance.

-- o Scrubs must be of a solid color.
+- Scrubs must be of a solid color.

-- o Tops and bottoms must match or the Department polo shirt with scrub bottoms.
+- Tops and bottoms must match or the Department polo shirt with scrub bottoms.

 - A plain t-shirt (long or short-sleeved) with a crew or v-neck may be worn under the scrub top and must be tucked in at the waist.

 - The following are considered inappropriate for professional attire:

-- o T-shirts worn as outer garments
+- T-shirts worn as outer garments

 - Visible undergarments

-- o Denim clothing of any color
+- Denim clothing of any color

-- o Shorts
+- Shorts

-- o Halter tops, tank tops, midriffs, or "spaghetti" straps
+- Halter tops, tank tops, midriffs, or "spaghetti" straps

 - o Sweatpants

-- o Leggings (aka: yoga pants)
+- Leggings (aka: yoga pants)

 - o Hats, caps, beanies, or hoods of sweatshirts worn indoors

 - o Flip flops

 - Hair must be clean, neat, and well-groomed.
 Facial hair must be neatly trimmed.

 - Rings, if worn, should be low profile and limited to one finger per hand.